Besides the obvious benefit of fellowship with some of the greatest nuts in Indiana, members receive other benefits such as:

 Auctions: Most meetings also include an auction, which gives those attending the opportunity to purchase root stocks, grafted trees, supplies and whatever else members bring, all while supporting INFGA.

-Membership dues provide funds that go towards projects like the test plot, public relations, scholarships and equipment and materials used to promote and teach the art of nut growing.
+Membership dues provide funds that go towards projects like the test plot, public relations, scholarships and equipment and materials used to promote and teach the art of nut and fruit growing.

 To receive more information on INFGA, please contact us on the Feedback page.